mEyob/ds-challenge/README.md

 <center><img src="img/top-10-expensive.png" align="middle" style="width: 200px; height: 200px" /></center><br>
 --->

-Most of these purchases originated from the Department of Health Care Services.
+Most of these purchases originated from the Department of Health Care Services, and the alpha-numeric values in the *Item Name* column seem to be (by Googling them) contract numbers under which the purchase is done.

 Two things become obvious from the following price distribution